kpinsights/field_encryption_module_v1.0.0/README.md

 ## What This Module Does

-When a participant enters their email, the module immediately encrypts it and saves it back to the database in a format like `ENC_abc123xyz...@xx.xx`.
+When a participant submits their survey, the module encrypts it and saves it back to the database in a format like `ENC_abc123xyz...@xx.xx`.
 This fake email format passes REDCap's email validation but is unreadable.

 When it's time to send a survey invitation, a cron job decrypts the email address and sends the invitation.
 The participant receives their survey.
 Staff never see the real email.

-In data entry forms and reports, the field displays `[ENCRYPTED]`.
+In data entry forms and reports, the field displays `encrypted@xx.xx`.

 ## Requirements